Frequently Asked Questions

 - The simple need for reliable help.
 Although wary of religion, those clients not identified as Christians explained that they were delighted to receive a caring and non-judgmental approach to therapy by their counselors.

 Yes.
 The Antioch Group is a provider for most insurers in central Illinois, as well as for military insurers.
+If you have questions as to whether we accept your insurance, please feel free to call us at (309) 692-6622 and our office staff will gladly assist you.

 Generally, no. When a person makes an appointment, our support services staff will ask for an insurance plan number and individual insurance account information.
 Our staff will call your insurer as a courtesy to you, so you start your care knowing exactly what the amount of your coverage is.